davidleechen/rails-pipeline-example/README.md

 a repository-scoped container registry.

 ## Deployment
 The following Kubernetes config was used to deploy into a cluster.
+The path to this file is the `TARGET_MANIFEST`.
 ```yaml
 apiVersion: apps/v1
 kind: Deployment